xrdocs/ncs5500/_tutorials/bgp-evpn-irb-configuration.md

 </pre>
 </div>

+Configure EVI under EVPN config on Leaf-5 to create EVPN service for VLAN 20.
+This EVI 20 will then be associated to the Bridge-Domain for VLAN 20.
-Configure EVI in EVPN config on Leaf-5.
-Also assign the route-target values for the EVI related network to get advertised and received via BGP EVPN control-plane.
+Assign the route-target values for the EVI related network to get advertised and received via BGP EVPN control-plane.
+Based on the route-target values, other Leafs/PEs might or might not import the prefixes and MAC addresses advertised by Leaf-5.

 <div class="highlighter-rouge">
 <pre class="highlight">
 <code>
     Leaf-5

         evpn
-       evi 20
+         <mark>evi 20</mark>
           bgp
-         route-target import 1001:22
+           route-target import <mark>1001:22</mark>
-         route-target export 1001:22
+           route-target export <mark>1001:22</mark>
           !
          source interface loopback 0
          !
 </code>
 </pre>
 </div>

-Associate the EVI to bridge-domain for VLAN 20, this is where the attachment-circuit/host is connected.
+Associate the EVI 20 to Bridge-Domain for VLAN 20, this is where the attachment-circuit/host is connected.

 <div class="highlighter-rouge">
 <pre class="highlight">